-- It is recognised by The Heights Primary that the use of technology presents challenges and risks to children and adults both inside and outside of school. - The DSL has overall responsibility for online safeguarding within the school.. - The Heights Primary identifies that the issues can be broadly categorised into three areas of risk: - o Content: being exposed to illegal, inappropriate or harmful material - Contact: being subjected to harmful, online interaction with other users - Conduct: personal online behaviour that increases the likelihood of, or causes, harm. - The DSL and Leadership team have read annex C regarding Online Safety within 'Keeping Children Safe in Education' 2021.
-The Heights Primary recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2021, has appropriate policies in place that are shared and understood by all members of the school community, including the school's Online Safety and Mobile Phone policies. - As schools increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material.
-The Heights Primary will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision. - The Heights Primary acknowledges that whilst filtering and monitoring is an important part of schools' online safety responsibilities, it is only one part of our approach to online safety.
-Pupils and adults may have access to systems external to the school such as mobile phones and other internet enabled devices and technology and where concerns are identified, appropriate action will be taken. - Where children are being asked to participate in online learning at home, the school and DFE have provided advice to support them to do this safely.
+- It is recognised by The Heights Primary that the use of technology presents challenges and risks to children and adults both inside and outside of school. - The DSL has overall responsibility for online safeguarding within the school..

+- The Heights Primary identifies that the issues can be broadly categorised into three areas of risk: - o Content: being exposed to illegal, inappropriate or harmful material - Contact: being subjected to harmful, online interaction with other users - Conduct: personal online behaviour that increases the likelihood of, or causes, harm. - The DSL and Leadership team have read annex C regarding Online Safety within 'Keeping Children Safe in Education' 2023.
+The Heights Primary recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2023, has appropriate policies in place that are shared and understood by all members of the school community, including the school's Online Safety and Mobile Phone policies. - As schools increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material.
+The Heights Primary will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school devices, systems and internet provision.
+The school uses Google which has inbuilt filters.
+The school also uses a cloud hosted filtering service and Windows Defender anti-virus software - The Heights Primary acknowledges that whilst filtering and monitoring is an important part of schools' online safety responsibilities, it is only one part of our approach to online safety.
+Pupils and adults may have access to systems external to the school such as mobile phones and other internet enabled devices and technology and where concerns are identified, appropriate action will be taken. - Where children may be asked to participate in online learning at home, the school and DFE have provided advice to support them to do this safely.
 Please see Annex 8 (COVID 19) for guidance on Virtual Lessons.